Jacket and trouser DOLCE & GABBANA, t-shirt FAIR HARBOR, boots QUE SHELBY.

 VN __ What was the experience like on Netflix's Black Mirror?

 OT __ I had a great time filming that episode of Black Mirror.
-We were lucky because, in that episode, Jody Foster was the director.
+We were lucky because Jody Foster was the director.
 She was fantastic!
-As an actor who became a director, it was seamless for her to direct as she knows both positions well.
-Black Mirror was fun and intriguing because of how they made a world so similar to ours yet so different.
-They changed little tiny things, and looking back on what the episode was about and thinking about it in day-to-day life, it enforces the idea of how technology can change us.
+As an actor who became a director, it was seamless for her to direct, as she knows both positions well.
+Black Mirror was fun and intriguing because they created a world similar to ours yet so different.
+They changed little, tiny things, and looking back on the episode and thinking about it daily reinforces how technology can change us.

 Trouser and trench coat APOTTS, shirt ABERCROMBIE & FITCH, sneakers FLORSHEIM.